-Where modern tech meets the timeless craft of the Old Masters
+Where technology meets the timeless craft of the Old Masters

 The New Old Masters

-Now, I can recreate that world digitally: designing compositions, directing lighting, and exploring infinite visual possibilities before ever lifting a brush.
+Now, I can recreate this imagined world digitally: designing the composition, directing the lighting and exploring infinite visual possibilities, before ever lifting a paint brush.

 In this series, I use the tools of today to continue the legacy of the great painters of the past.
-Just as Vermeer embraced the camera obscura, I embrace the creative potential of AI.
-Together, these tools allow me to imagine and compose new worlds — guided by the same principles of light, form, and emotion that shaped the Golden Age of painting.
+Just as Vermeer embraced the camera obscura, I embrace the creative potential of technology.
+Together, these tools allow me to imagine and compose new worlds, guided by the same principles of light, form and emotion that shaped the Golden Age of painting.

 From that image, I move to the traditional process: